inv4fee2020/pli_node_conf/node_autosetup.md

 ***

+**_IMPORTANT : Do not skip step 8.
+This script creates the job using values specific to this script deployment method._**

 8. When you get to the [Job Setup](https://docs.goplugin.co/oracle/job-setup) section on the main docs & have successfully created your Oracle contract address.
 You can then run the following script to generate the necessary json blob required to create the test job on your local node;

         cd ~/pli_node_conf